Text Style Transfer: A Review and Experimental Evaluation: Reproducibility Study

-As the GYAFC dataset is a parallel dataset, i.e., there are matching sentences in source and target styles, we are able to compute the \textit{BLEU} score between the transferred style sentence and the matching sentence in the target style.
-Unsurprisingly, the human references have achieved the highest \textit{BLEU} score, suggesting that the sentences generated by the human references are quite similar to the matching sentences in the target style.
-In comparison, the TST models fair poorly in the \textit{BLEU} scores.
+As the GYAFC dataset is a parallel dataset, i.e., there are matching sentences in source and target styles, we can compute the \textit{hBLEU} score between the transferred style sentence and the matching sentence in the target style.
+Unsurprisingly, human references have achieved the highest \textit{hBLEU} score, suggesting that the sentences generated by human references are quite similar to the matching sentences in the target style.
+In comparison, the TST models perform poorly on \textit{hBLEU} scores.
 We also observe that the TST models' average content preservation metrics scores in the formality transfer task are lower than the scores in the sentiment transfer task.
-For instance, the \textit{WO} scores in the sentiment transfer task are higher because only a few keywords need to be replaced to perform the style transfer.
+For example, \textit{WO} scores in the sentiment transfer task are higher because only a few keywords need to be replaced to perform the style transfer.
 However, in the formality transfer case, a more drastic and complex modification of the text has to be performed for the style transfer.
 As such, there will be less word overlap between the original sentence and the transferred sentence, resulting in a lower \textit{WO} score.
 The limitation of existing metrics in measuring content preservation in formality transfer highlights the need to search for better evaluation methods for this challenging task.